 - Printed Map and Itinerary: Yes.
 Most of us have Google Maps so a printed map might seem unnecessary.
 The truth is that a cellphone signal can come and go in a lot of places.
 Having a printed map as a backup could save you hours of lost time.

 Road Trip Snacks Checklist

 Snack cakes and potato chips are all great, but they’re also messy and not very healthy.
-If you are looking for healthier snacks to take along here are 10 food ideas that will help you packing food for road trips.
+If you are looking for healthy snacks to take on a road trip here are 10 food ideas that will help you packing food for road trips.